Read a Letter from our Senior Pastor

 Holly Grassy is originally from Towanda – a quaint town near Wichita, which is not a particularly interesting place to be from, except that it is home to a high school having one of the few fully circular buildings in the country when it was built (aptly named “Circle High”).
 Holly came to Lawrence as a KU student and was drawn in by the charms of the town and decided to stay.
 A graduate of KU’s Liberal Arts School, she has a B.A. in English Literature.
 After working for a local software company, and then a brief stint in a start-up company as an HR manager, she came to First Baptist in 1999 as the Office Manager and then began working as the bookkeeper part-time in 2003 after her second child was born.
 Holly is an avid KU Basketball fan, enjoys reading, hunting around on iTunes, baking and cooking for friends and family, and spending time with her three boys and husband Patrick. firstname.lastname@example.org

-Susan Pauls, Digital Outreach Liaison
+Susan Pauls, Digital Outreach Coordinator

-Susan as a long-time member of FBC who joined with her husband, John, in 1988 when they came to Lawrence so John could attend law school.
+Susan is a long-time member of FBC who joined with her husband, John, in 1988 when they came to Lawrence so John could attend law school.
 After law school, they just never left!
 Susan was raised in the far reaches of western Kansas, in a tiny town of about 80 people (counting the dogs and cats, as the saying goes) called Coolidge.
 She and John met at Friends University in Wichita, where she majored in English.
 She loves riding her road bike, the more miles the better.
 She also enjoys making jewelry, and is a member of Northland Exposure Artists’ Gallery in Weston, MO.
 Susan and John have two kids, Lauren and Daniel, who are in college and high school, respectively.
 They also have a cat named Schrödinger (Ding for short). email@example.com

 Welcome.
 Worship.
 Work.
 Wonder.